 This information is collected so we may provide you with updates.

 The email address you provide to Alberta Energy is collected under the authorization of Section 8 (1) (2) of the Government Organization Act, and is being managed in accordance with Section 33 (c) of the Alberta Freedom of Information and Protection of Privacy Act.

 Submitting this information is strictly voluntary and by providing your email address you are giving Alberta Energy your permission to use your email address to subscribe to updates Carbon Sequestration Tenure Management expressions of interest (EOI) Mailing List.
 Your email address will be shared in confidence with the System Administrator.
 Your personal information will not be used or disclosed for any other purpose without your consent by Alberta Energy.

-Should you wish to have your personal information removed, changed or have any further questions or concerns, please contact [email protected].
+If you want to have your personal information removed, changed or have any further questions or concerns, contact [email protected].

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.